Preparing Data¶

 Coordinate systems are very important when it comes to the accuracy of your spatial analysis.

-For most analysis, a projected coordinate system (e.g. UTM, Albers Equal Area Conic, South African LO-system, etc) is preferred above a geographic coordinate system (WGS84, Hartebeesthoek84, etc).
+For most analysis, a projected coordinate system (e.g. UTM, Albers Equal Area Conic, South African LO-system, etc.) is preferred, but also mandatory for the input raster datasets, above a geographic coordinate system (WGS84, Hartebeesthoek84, etc.).
 This is because calculating distances and areas is much more accurate with projected coordinate systems.

 -